Guiding Vision-Language Model Selection for Visual Question-Answering Across Tasks, Domains, and Knowledge Types: Comparative Evaluation of VLMs

 Among small models suited for on-device AI, resource-efficient environments, InternVL-2-1B proves is strongest overall, significantly outperforming models like Qwen2-VL-2B and PaliGemma-3B in all categories.

-The Qwen-2-VL variants and PaliGemma-3B didn't prove fit for use in our experimental settings, being very weak on all categories.
-LlaVa-1.6-Mistral-7B also performs average, similar to InternVL-2-1B, but is weak in all aspects compared to InternVL-2-8B, a similar sized model.
+The Qwen-2-VL variants and PaliGemma-3B did not prove fit for use in our experimental settings, being very weak on all categories.
+LlaVa-1.6-Mistral-7B also performs average, similar to InternVL-2-1B, but is weak in all aspects compared to InternVL-2-8B, a similar-sized model.

-Since Gemini-1.5-Pro was the most successful model, we demonstrate some of the qualitative examples using that model in Table~\ref{tab:qualitative_examples} in the Appendix~\ref{app:appendix} (in supplementary material).
-At last, Table~\ref{tab:domain_results_all} and~\ref{tab:knowledge_types_results_all} of the Appendix~\ref{app:appendix} (in the supplementary material) contain quantitative results on all application domains and knowledge types respectively, including the categories that were excluded from the study of the main paper.
+Since Gemini-1.5-Pro was the most successful model, we demonstrate some of the qualitative examples using that model in Table~\ref{tab:qualitative_examples} in the Appendix~\ref{app:appendix}.
+Finally, Tables~\ref{tab:domain_results_all} and~\ref{tab:knowledge_types_results_all} of the Appendix~\ref{app:appendix} contain quantitative results on all application domains and knowledge types, respectively, including the categories that were excluded from the study of the main paper.